ayumi-cloud/oc-security-module/README.md

 ** The security code is not held in this repo - but in a private repo (being heavily developed) **

+## Requirements ##

+This library requires PHP 7.2 or greater, due to using Laravel 6.5 or greater.

 ## Contributing ##

 Patches and pull requests are encouraged.
 All code should follow the PSR-1 and